MehranDHN/Houghton-Shahnama/README.md

 This initial release includes:
 - The ontology in Turtle (TTL) format.
-- A standalone controlled vocabulary as part of the ontology.
+- A standalone controlled vocabulary (`folio-types-controlled-vocabularies.ttl`) as part of the ontology.
 - Sample RDF data for a few folios.
 - SPARQL query examples for demonstration.
 - A JSON catalog (`catalog.json`) of resources (folios and paintings) to be considered for integration and upload to Internet Archive (IA).
 This catalog is partial and focuses on publicly accessible digitized folios; expand it as needed.